vagrantvinson/everything-presence-addons/README.md

 ## About

-Home Assistant add-ons for Everything Presence One/Lite/Pro mmWave presence sensors.
+Home Assistant add-ons for Everything Presence One/Lite/Pro and DIY LD2450 mmWave presence sensors.

 ## Install Repository